 Staying smoke-free is more than just giving up cigarettes; it is a complete lifestyle change.
-Here are some suggestions for making your new life smoke-free, as well as strategies to get back on the wagon if you fall off.
+Here are some suggestions for making your new life smoke-free, as well as strategies to help you get back on the wagon if you fall off.

-Working with an accountability partner or quit-smoking coach, identify situations where you may feel inclined to smoke.
-Then lay out a plan to deal with these situations—whether it is stepping away for a minute, going over a rehearsed pep talk in your mind, or texting a friend as a distraction.
+Working with an accountability partner or quit-smoking coach, identify situations in which you may feel inclined to smoke.
+Then lay out a plan to deal with those situations—whether it is stepping away for a minute, going over a rehearsed pep talk in your mind, or texting a friend as a distraction.

 Relapse is common.
 That may not be the news you want to hear when you are determined to quit and stay quit, but it is true.
 Many smokers relapse, and many people try more than one time to stay quit.
-But here is the good news: you can learn from past quitting experiences.
+But here is the good news: You can learn from past quitting experiences.
 And because you know what it is like to be on the other side already, you are better prepared to tackle the ups and downs of quitting again.

-Make a mental list of these—or jot them down on a piece of paper—to remind you why quitting is so important.
+Make a mental list of these—or jot them down on a piece of paper—to remind yourself why quitting is so important.
 If you slip up and start smoking again, let this list serve as a reminder of why you made the decision to quit in the first place.

 You slipped up, and you’re smoking several times a day again.
-Quit again—and now.
+Quit again, immediately.
 Don’t wait for tomorrow or for the start of a new week.
-If you wait, you’re letting your body build up its addiction to nicotine again.
+The longer you wait, the more time you give your body to build up its addiction to nicotine again.

 Stopping now gets you started and working through the process again.
 The sooner you restart, the sooner you can call yourself a former smoker.